refresh-bio/protestar/README.md

 You can also take a look at `src/example_api` to see the API in use.

 ### Python package
 ProteStAr archives can be accessed through *pyprotestar* Python package.
-The package is built automatically together with ProteStAr binaries but can be also compiled separately:
+The package has to be compiled separately:
 ```
 make -j pyprotestar
 ```